What is a Root Canal?

 The alternative to a root canal procedure is tooth extraction.
 But that can cause more pain, more expenses down the road, and you’ll lose the health benefits of your natural tooth.

 What causes a tooth to get infected?

 Common causes for root canal infections include:

-- Dental decay (cavities) that spreads beneath the enamel layer and into the nerve chamber.
+- Dental decay (cavities) that spreads beneath the enamel (surface) layer and into the nerve chamber.

 - Damage, like chips and cracks, that exposes the inner layer of your tooth, allowing harmful bacteria inside.